mfkiwl/snappergps-firmware/firmware_versions/snapper-pressure-sensor/README.md

 *Author: Jonas Beuchert*

-[The daughter-board](https://github.com/SnapperGPS/snappergps-pressure-sensor-daughterboard) is built around a [MS5837-30BA a high-resolution pressure sensor](https://www.te.com/en/product-CAT-BLPS0017.html).
+[The daughter-board](https://github.com/SnapperGPS/snappergps-pressure-sensor-daughterboard) is built around a [MS5837-30BA high-resolution pressure sensor](https://www.te.com/en/product-CAT-BLPS0017.html).
 It is soldered onto the five pads of the SnapperGPS main board.
 The daughter-board is orientated such that the two pads labeled `VDD` connect.
 The two boards communicate via I2C.